TheStudent00/GraphModel/Oracle(NAS)/Description.md

 ## 4.1 The Dual-Path Interface (Metric vs. Relational)
 The Interface linearizes data based on its fundamental nature, ensuring $O(N)$ efficiency where possible:
 1.  **Metric Path (The Fast Path):** For data with absolute coordinates (Images, Video, Voxel Grids).
 Uses **Z-Order (Morton) Curves** to linearize $N$-dimensions into 1D while preserving locality.
+    * *Channel Independence:* Spatial dimensions are linearized; Channel dimensions (co-located fields) are treated as stacked parallel streams to preserve spline smoothness.
 2.  **Relational Path (The Graph Path):** For data defined by connectivity (Social Nets, Molecules).
 Uses **Spectral Ordering** (Fiedler Vector) to linearize nodes based on graph topology.

 ## 4.2 The Topology Token